satya-moganti/spring-boot-javamelody/README.md

 }
 ----

-#Configuration in case of management port
+Configuration in case of management port(Since 1.76)

-(Since 1.76)

 Perhaps you already use a management http port (e.g. 8081) different from the application http port (8080).
 In that case, you may want to use the management port also to display the monitoring reports, instead of using the default application http port to display the reports.
 For that:

-    If not already done, configure the actuator and the management http port, in pom.xml:
+if not already done, configure the actuator and the management http port, in pom.xml:

 [source,xml]
 ----
 <dependency>
     <groupId>org.springframework.boot</groupId>